pulumi/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 3. Contains a numeric digit
 4. Contains a special character

 * `custom_data` - (Optional) Specifies custom data to supply to the machine.
 On Linux-based systems, this can be used as a cloud-init script.
 On other systems, this will be copied as a file on disk.
-Internally, Terraform will base64 encode this value before sending it to the API.
+Internally, this provider will base64 encode this value before sending it to the API.
 The maximum length of the binary array is 65535 bytes.

 ---